MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/customer-service-hub-user-guide-basics.md

 > [!div class="mx-imgBorder"]
 > ![Search template](media/search-template.png "Search template")

-### Insert a knowledge article into an email
+### Preview: Insert a knowledge article into an email

 > Note:
 > This feature is in preview and is subject to change.

 While working on an email, you can quickly help customers by searching and selecting a relevant knowledge article to include in your email.
-You can insert the article and/or share a link to it in the body of your message.
-For more information about searching for knowledge articles, see [Search for knowledge articles in the Customer Service Hub](search-knowledge-articles-csh.md).
+You can insert the article and/or share a link to it in the body of your message. **Note:** Inserting a link requires that your administrator first sets up an external portal that supports a URL format.
+For more information, see [Set up knowledge management (Customer Service Hub)](set-up-knowledge-management-embedded-knowledge-search#set-up-knowledge-management-customer-service-hub).

 1. From an email form where you are drafting, place your cursor where you want to place the knowledge article or its link, and then select **Insert Knowledge Article**.